Adam: A Method for Stochastic Optimization

 If consecutive gradient estimates disagree because of noise, the obvious move is to average them.
 Adam keeps a running average of the gradient, the first moment, and steps along the average rather than the raw sample:

 This is an exponential moving average (EMA).
 Each step it keeps a fraction of the old average and mixes in a fraction of the new gradient, so the weight on a gradient from steps ago decays like .
 With the default the average has a memory of roughly steps.
-Opposite-sign wobbles from the noise cancel in the average; a persistent direction survives.
+Opposite-sign wobbles from the noise cancel in the average; a persistent direction is preserved.
 In the narrow-valley picture, the side-to-side bouncing averages away while the slow drift down the valley accumulates.
 This is the same idea as classical momentum, a heavy ball that keeps rolling in the direction it has been going, so it is often called the momentum term.

 Drag below.
 The amber dots are the raw, noisy gradient, which here flips sign partway through to stand in for a real change of direction during training.
 The teal curve is the average.
-Near zero it chases every sample; near one it is smooth but slow to notice the flip.
+Near zero it follows every sample; near one it is smooth but slow to notice the flip.
 That lag is the cost of a long memory, and it is why is not set higher than it is.

 Second fix: a learning rate per parameter